Inauguration and removal of the President

-The President is inaugurated in St Patrick's Hall in Dublin Castle and makes the declaration in the presence of members of both Houses of the Oireachtas (the Irish Parliament), the Judges of the Supreme Court and the High Court and other public persons.
+The President is inaugurated in St Patrick's Hall in Dublin Castle and makes the declaration in the presence of members of both Houses of the Oireachtas, the Judges of the Supreme Court, the Court of Appeal and the High Court and other public persons.

-There are two situations when a President may be removed from office.
-If five Supreme Court judges or more decide that a President has become permanently incapacitated, the President's term of office will come to an end.
+There are 2 situations when a President may be removed from office.
+If 5 Supreme Court judges or more decide that a President has become permanently incapacitated, the President's term of office will come to an end.

 The President may also be impeached by either House of the Oireachtas for "stated misbehaviour".
 Stated misbehaviour might include a criminal offence or a misuse of the President's powers.